Interviews

 Graduated Harvard Medical School Class of 1996

-Dr. Kathryn Hall is Associate Molecular Biologist and Assistant Professor in the Division of Preventive Medicine at Brigham and Women’s Hospital and Director of Placebo Genetics in the Program in Placebo Studies at Harvard Medical School (HMS).
-After receiving her PhD in Microbiology and Molecular Genetics from Harvard University she spent 10 years in the biotech industry tackling problems in drug discovery and development, first at Wyeth (now Pfizer) and then at Millennium Pharmaceuticals (now Takeda), where she became an Associate Director of Drug Development.
-Dr. Hall returned to HMS in 2010, joining the Fellowship in Integrative Medicine at Beth Israel Deaconess Medical Center in 2012, and receiving a Master’s in Public Health from Harvard T.H.
+Dr. Kathryn Hall is an associate molecular biologist and an assistant professor in the Division of Preventive Medicine at Brigham and Women’s Hospital and Director of Placebo Genetics in the Program in Placebo Studies at Harvard Medical School (HMS).
+After receiving her PhD in microbiology and molecular genetics from Harvard University, she spent 10 years in the biotech industry tackling problems in drug discovery and development, first at Wyeth (now Pfizer) and then at Millennium Pharmaceuticals (now Takeda), where she became an Associate Director of Drug Development.
+Dr. Hall returned to HMS in 2010 and joined the Fellowship in Integrative Medicine at Beth Israel Deaconess Medical Center in 2012.
+She received her Master of Public Health degree from Harvard T.H.
 Chan School of Public Health in 2014.
 Dr. Hall was the 2015 Harvard Catalyst Program for Faculty Development and Diversity Inclusion (PFDD) faculty fellow and is the 2019 BWH Minority Faculty Career Development Awardee.

-She was recently awarded a Radcliffe Exploratory Program grant which supported the groundbreaking Placebome in Clinical Trials and Medicine Conference in 2019.
-Her research has been the focus of numerous articles including features on BBC and in Science, The Atlantic, New York Times, The Economist and Discover magazines.
-Dr. Hall also has a Masters in Documentary Film from Emerson College.
+She was awarded a Radcliffe Exploratory Program grant which supported the groundbreaking Placebome in Clinical Trials and Medicine Conference in 2019.
+Her research has been the focus of numerous articles including features on BBC and in Science, The Atlantic, New York Times, The Economist, and Discover magazines.
+Dr. Hall also has a master’s in documentary film from Emerson College.

 “My goal was to get to industry, so I could, you know, make a company to employ Jamaicans, and we would, you know, become self-sufficient in this pharma industry in Jamaica.” (time)